Janisroz/Fit-Check/TESTING.md

 ## User Stories Testing

 I would like to find out my BMI without having to do any calculations
--  Users BMI is succesfully calculated and a recommendation is given using the users inputs
+-  Users BMI is successfully calculated and a recommendation is given using the users inputs

 I would like to find out my daily recommended calories without having to do any calculations
-- Users recommended calories is succesfully calculated and a recommendation is given using the users inputs
+- Users recommended calories is successfully calculated and a recommendation is given using the users inputs

 I would like to see errors and reasoning if there is issues with my inputs
 - If an input was given incorrectly the user was informed of the issue

-I would like to get a recoommended weekly workout plan that suits my needs
+I would like to get a recommended weekly workout plan that suits my needs
 - Using the users input a weekly workout plan was recommended to the user

 ## Resolved Bug